9 Free Sales Forecast Templates to Super-Charge Sales Growth in 2024

-Sales forecasting is exciting—because it gives you the superpower to see what is coming down the pipe.
-More importantly, they're pretty easy to create using the right sales forecasting template.
+Sales forecasts can be exciting—they give you the superpower to see what's coming down the pipeline.
+More importantly, they're easy to create using the right sales forecasting templates.

-In this post, we'll give you a step-by-step method to create a sales forecast and access to several free sales forecasting templates (in both Microsoft Excel & Google Sheets format) that we love.
+In this guide, we'll give you a step-by-step method to create a sales forecast and access to several free sales forecast templates (in both Microsoft Excel & Google Sheets format).

-But first, let’s dive a bit deeper into why sales forecasts are crucial to growing your sales team—and your business.
+But first, let’s quickly touch on why sales forecasts are key to growing your sales team—and your business.

 - Predict expenses